 8.)
 See the waterfalls of Iceland

-Dramatic waterfalls are a-plenty in Iceland!
+Dramatic waterfalls are plenty in Iceland!
 In fact, I’d go as far as saying that you’ll be spoilt for choice.

 After all, you’ve got stunning places like Gullfoss, Skógafoss which are so iconic and powerful to see.
 Plus, they’re really easy to visit when driving and don’t require some huge hikes to find.